zuozhenggh/learning-library/oci-library/L100-LAB/Audit_Service/AUDIT_HOL.md

    **Before You Begin**

-- We recommend using Chrome or Edge as the broswer. **Also set your browser zoom to 80%**
+- We recommend using Chrome or Edge as the browser. **Also set your browser zoom to 80%**

 **Note:** The OCI UI is frequently updated thus some screenshots in the instructions might be different than actual UI

-Ensure you have below information available:

-- Tenant, User name, Password, and compartment name

 ## Practice-1: Sign in to OCI Console and Create Object Storage Bucket